proactis-documentation/documentation-source/docs/p2p/help.md

 ## grs:Content

-The <grs:Content> element defines the content that the user sees in the right hand pane of the help screen, barring the title at the top and the related documents at the bottom.
-It has no attributes and merely acts as a container for various formatting elements, such as the <grs:Paragraph> element.
+The **&lt;grs:Content>** element defines the content that the user sees in the right hand pane of the help screen, barring the title at the top and the related documents at the bottom.
+It has no attributes and merely acts as a container for various formatting elements, such as the **&lt;grs:Paragraph>** element.

 ### Format
 ```xml